michalzagrodzki/template-ui/README.md

 # ui-template

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project is base for future testing front-end frameworks

-## Build & development
+## Build

-Run `grunt` for building and `grunt serve` for preview.
+run 'grunt'

-## Testing
+## Preview in browser

-Running `grunt test` will run the unit tests with karma.
+run 'grunt serve'